-- More complicated to setup test runs.
+- More complicated to set up test runs.

 - Requires more number of variable combination versions for test run.

-That being a brief gist of all things Multivariant testing, there is no end to the variety of tests that can be done to perform webpage optimization and another popular method available is the A/B testing.
+That being a brief list of all things Multivariant testing, there is no end to the variety of tests that can be done to perform webpage optimization and another popular method available is the A/B testing.

 What is A/B testing?

-In A/B testing, two versions of the same webpage are put under test with equal amount of webpage traffic.
-The version which gets maximum number of conversion is the ultimate winner.
+In A/B testing, two versions of the same webpage are put under test with an equal amount of webpage traffic.
+The version which gets a maximum number of conversion is the ultimate winner.
 This new version definitely increases the conversion rate.

 A/B Split Testing Example:

 Let us understand the working of A/B testing with a small example:

 The above image is of a webpage for Safety awareness.

 This image consists of a grey button saying “Take a Quiz and win exciting prizes”.This original webpage is considered as ‘A Version’.
 Now ‘B version’ is designed with a variation in color of the button from Grey to Red.